 - Features: Uses less expensive Cadmium Telluride thin-film solar panels

 Compared to other solar companies, First Solar primarily focuses on Cadmium Telluride (CdTe) thin film solar panels.
 Compared to polycrystalline or monocrystalline panels, these thin film panels are often cheaper to produce and work better in lower-light and humid conditions.
 Initially restricted to a combination of larger-scale commercial and enterprise products, First Solar has since made its solar panels available to a wider market.

 - Pricing: $2.48 to $3.16 per watt

-Trina Solar is a vertically integrated solar panel maker known for manufacturing affordable and reliable panels that can fit a slew of use cases.
-In more recent years, the manufacturer has become known for innovation, including a new range of panels that sport the latest and greatest solar efficiency and cell technology.
+Trina Solar is a vertically integrated solar panel maker that’s known for manufacturing affordable and reliable panels that can fit a slew of use cases.
+In more recent years, the manufacturer has become known for innovation, including a new range of solar panels that sport the latest and greatest in solar efficiency and cell technology.
 That means that the company’s panels can rival even premium manufacturers, though at a lower price point.

 - Features: Heteroinjuction technology, high efficiency

 - Pricing: Starts at $0.95 per watt

 Panasonic is mostly known for being a consumer electronics manufacturer, but is quickly becoming a popular choice among solar customers.
 Their solar solutions feature what’s called heteroinjuction technology, which brings high panel efficiency and low temperature coefficient.
 In other words, you’re looking at higher electricity production with these panels.